General Entertainment Authority: Events and entertainment facilities

 In early 2017, Jeddah held the first-ever Saudi Comic Con.
 The event dedicated to films, comics and anime featured celebrity appearances and was backed by the General Authority for Entertainment.

 In November 2016, Six Flags Entertainment Corporation announced planned expansions into Saudi Arabia, and the board of the GEA was appointed to manage the development of the theme parks in the country.
 Three parks are planned for construction, with the first one set to open by 2021.

 The General Authority for entertainment launched an online entertainment calendar, Roznamah (calendar in Arabic), in order to communicate about, and compile over 300 upcoming and past events, nationwide.
 It features upcoming film screenings and performances by Cirque du Soleil, Universe Science, the Light Festival and the Lion King musical.

 In March 2019, the GEA in collaboration with the General Sports Authority, General Culture Authority and the Saudi Commission for Tourism and National Heritage organized Sharqiah Season in the Eastern region of Saudi Arabia.
 Sharqiah Season is a 17-day festival that is launched in the shores of Alkhobar Corniche where many activities take place.
 Among such activities, the King Abdul Aziz Center for World Culture (Ithra) features the lives of many prominent artists and intellectuals from all over the world, such as Leonardo da Vinci.
 Moreover, 80 events were allocated this season to feature a number of Saudi cities including, Dammam, Dhahran, Alkhobar, Al-Ahsa and Jubail.
 As part of the Season, thousands of youngsters attended the first Saudi Colour Run in Khobar.
 This festival comes in the framework of the Saudi Vision 2030 that aims at boosting local tourism and entertainment.
 The GEA launched Riyadh Season, the largest entertainment festival in the Middle East, with more than 7,000 events held in period of 6 months.
 Riyadh Season was first launched in 2019 and came in its second edition in 2021.

 GEA has organized the largest Quran competition and the first Adhan competition in 2019.
 The competition has been participated by 13,000 from 162 countries.
 The main aim of the contest is to highlight the cultural diversity in the Islamic World that is shown in the different Quran recitation and adhan styles.

 In 29 January 2024, the first football match to ever be held in Kingdom Arena, a stadium that was built in 90 days, took place between Al Hilal and Inter Miami.
 The match ended in Al Hilal winning 4-3.
 The stadium has the capacity to accommodate 26,000-40,000 spectators.

+As of 2024, figures published by the General Entertainment Authority indicate that events licensed or organized by the authority have attracted more than 120 million attendees, spanned over 100,000 event days, and involved more than 3,700 businesses in the entertainment sector.